boey3182/COMP2042_CW_hfycb3/README.md

 Unzip file, right click on COMP2042ChunHongBoey and click on "Open Folder as IntelliJ IDEA Community Edition Project".
 After that make sure to change the "Run Configurations", make sure to run on Java Version: 19.0.1.
+[Just to be safe, do not extract the folder in the same name as the zip file]

 or